Women in China: Ancient and Imperial China

 Pre-modern Chinese society was predominantly patriarchal and patrilineal from the 11th century B.C. onward.
 The freedoms and opportunities available to women varied depending on the time period and regional situation.
 Women's status, like men's, was closely tied to the Chinese kinship system.
 From the ancient Chinese views, the family structure is the micro-system of the political system.
 Therefore, loyalty towards the Emperor is the same as the women inside the family who should obey their husbands to fulfilled the rule that had been set up for a long tradition.
 A prejudiced preference for sons has long existed in China, leading to high rates of female infanticide.
 There was also a strong tradition of restricting women's freedom of movement, particularly that of upper-class women, which manifested through the practice of foot binding.
 However, the legal and social status of women has greatly changed in the 20th century, especially in the 1970s, after the one-child and opening-up policies were enacted.

 Older Chinese traditions surrounding marriage included many ritualistic steps.
 During the Han dynasty, a marriage lacking a dowry or betrothal gift was seen as dishonorable.
 Only after gifts were exchanged would a marriage proceed; and the bride would be taken to live in the ancestral home of the new husband.
 Here, a wife was expected to live with the entirety of her husband's family and to follow all of their rules and beliefs.
 Many families followed the Confucian teachings regarding honoring their elders.
 These rituals were passed down from father to son.
 Official family lists were compiled, containing the names of all the sons and wives.
 Brides who did not produce a son were written out of family lists.
 When a husband died, the bride was seen as the property of her spouse's family.
 Ransoms were set by some brides' families to get their daughters back, though never with her children, who remained with her husband's family.

+In the late Qing dynasty period, extramarital sex by women and fornication (a label typically used to refer to pre-marital sex) by women were criminalized.